mgomtsyan/BayesianTimeSeries/README.md

 Project goals:

-a.
-Implement model with Gibbs sampler
+1. Implement model with Gibbs sampler

-b.
-Extend model with variational inference approach
+2. Extend model with variational inference approach

-c.
-Compare results on experiments from paper
+3. Compare results on experiments from paper

-d.
-Apply model to some time-series data from Kaggle
+4. Apply model to some time-series data from Kaggle